ageev/MacOS/README.md

 ## Tips and tricks
 For multiscreen setup: if your dock jumps from one screen to another - go to the main one and gently move your mouse down in the center of the screen.
 Dock should appear now.
 You can also remove this checkbox but it will brake other stuff: go to ```System Preferences > Mission control``` and remove "Displays have separate spaces"
+### make sure "home" and "end" work in Terminal
+1. Open Terminal preferences
+2. "Profiles" -> "Keyboard".
+Add new rules for "End" and "home" button.
+Map "End" to Ctrl+E and "Home" to Ctrl+A

 ## Issues
 1. Not really a Mac issue, but keep in mind: slow USB-C speed with some monitors when USB-c connection to Mac is used.
 Monitor's built-in USB hub is usually a low speed one